Hanoi Right Now

 Are there good vegetarian options in Hanoi?

-Yes, especially around Tay Ho and central districts.
-Dedicated vegetarian restaurants are easy to find, and many Buddhist eateries serve meat-free meals.
-Learning the term 'quan chay' makes finding vegetarian food much easier.
+Yes, especially around Tay Ho and the central districts.
+Dedicated vegetarian restaurants are easy to find, and Buddhist eateries often serve entirely meat-free menus.
+Knowing the phrase 'quan chay' makes finding vegetarian food much easier.

 Families & kids